 But it hurts.

-We chronically ill don’t understand why the rest of the world gets to be beautiful and Instagrammable now, being easily and cheaply mass produced, while we’re being spun on our heads and covered with mud.
+In chronic illness, I don’t understand why the rest of the world gets to be beautiful and Instagrammable now, being easily and cheaply mass produced, while I'm being spun on my head and covered with mud.
 It’s not enough to look bad, we are raised to believe that if we’re not in a presentable, useful state, we ought to feel bad.
-While the other vases are holding flowers, or the plates are feeding the hungry, we sit in our wet sloppy lump not doing anything, seemingly wasting our lives.
-And rarely to do we stop to realize that the vessel cannot make itself.
-We can do our best to not become hardened and break, but the Potter has complete control over our condition.
-He decides how to mold us, how long to dry us, how high to fire us, when just the right glaze gets mixed.
-He decides when we’re to move on and when we’re finished.
+While the other vases are holding pretty flowers, or the plates are feeding the hungry, I sit in my wet sloppy lump not doing anything, seemingly wasting my life.
+Rarely do I stop to realize that the vessel cannot make itself.
+I can do my best to not become hardened and break, but the Potter has complete control over my condition.
+He decides how to mold me, how long to dry me, how high to fire me, when just the right glaze is ready.
+He decides when I'm set for the next step, and when I'm finished.

-Lymies need to realize this: God is in charge of your Wasted Days.
+In Lyme, I learned this: God is in charge of my Wasted Days.
 He’s doing the work.
-It is not on your shoulders to redeem them.
-Be in your pain.
-Experience your sorrow.
-Surrender to His hands to shape you as He wills, and look to Him for your future.
-Do not feel guilty for being sick.
+It is not on my shoulders to redeem them.
+I can BE in my pain.
+Experience my sorrow.
+Surrender to His hands to shape me as He wills, and look to Him for my future.
+I WILL NOT FEEL GUILTY OR USELESS FOR BEING SICK.
+I will not feel like a failure for not healing faster.
+I'm exactly on time.

 "Then walk in the peace and freedom that, when it shatters on the rocks of reality, which it will most days, you’re not being measured by God by how much you get done.
 You’re being measured by whether you trust the goodness and the wisdom and the sovereignty of God to work this new mess of inefficiency for his glory and the good of everyone involved, even when you can’t see how."